 The clinician must pay rent, keep books, and, most importantly they must ensure that their care is reliable and of high quality.
 This places the psychotherapist in quite a precarious position.
 So far as their patients are concerned: they need them.
 And I should note parenthetically that patients, already in a high state of alert, can sense that.
 There is much more to be said about that fact, but I will reserve that for a subsequent post.
 For now, let us say that the practitioner is in that awkward, untenable position of needing patients.
 At this early juncture, it is perhaps naive and insensitive to say that this position of, “needing patients” gives the practitioner a whiff of what patients feel when they entrust themselves to our care.
 But it’s worthy of note that, in this regard, both patient and clinician are in the same anxiety-producing boat.
 This anxiety about referrals may make the clinician anxious when they are called upon to set fees.

 Patients have many feelings about the fee that they pay.
 For this reason, it’s important to be clear and straightforward about how you will handle fees.
 Ideally, it’s helpful to discuss the fee during the initial phone call or in the first session.
 Some patients, for example, those for whom therapy is a maiden voyage, may imagine that their health insurance will cover your services.
 Unless you work for managed care this is unlikely to be the case.

 Therefore, it’s important to clarify that at the outset.
-At the end of the initial phone call, after setting the first appointment and providing the office address one might, say, “my fee is x”, and that is payable at the time of the session (or at whatever time the clinician intends to collect the fee).
+At the end of the initial phone call, after setting the first appointment and providing the office address one might, say, “my fee is x”, and that is payable at the time of the session (or at whatever time the psychotherapist intends to collect the fee).
 Is that O.K. with you?
 This opens the door for the patient to assert that he plans to use his insurance or that he wishes to be seen on a sliding scale basis.